-Catalonia referendum campaigning enters final day
+Catalonia on collision course as referendum nears

 Madrid is "more than ready to talk," said Dastis, once the Catalan regional government stops "this charade of a referendum."

-Raul Romeva, Catalonia's foreign affairs councillor, condemned what he called "repressive measures," and said the Catalan government just wants to be able to negotiate with Madrid on an equal footing.
+Raul Romeva, Catalonia's Minister of Foreign Affairs, condemned what he called "repressive measures," and said the Catalan government just wants to be able to negotiate with Madrid on an equal footing.

 "This is not about independence of Catalonia," he told Amanpour from Barcelona.
-"It is basically [about] how the Catalonians decide its future."
+"It is basically [about] how Catalonians decide its future."

 Romeva added that there were "7,000 police officers simply waiting to impede the referendum to happen," in an apparent reference to the police drafted in from elsewhere.

-Local media reports have claimed as many as 14,000 Guardia Civil officers are sitting on cruise ships in Barcelona's harbor awaiting deployment.
+Local media reports have claimed as many as 14,000 Guardia Civil officers are sitting on cruise ships in Barcelona's harbor, awaiting deployment.

 It's not clear what role Catalonia's own regional police force, the Mossos d'Esquadra, will play in policing the contested vote.